-Uncharacteristically enough and against Islam, Rabiu has at several instances bequeathed his wealth be given to her should he die as they don’t have any child yet.
-He cannot even reflect or recall that his father, who should rightly get the lion share, is still alive.
+Uncharacteristically enough and against Islam, Rabiu has, on several instances, bequeathed his wealth to be given to her should he die, as they don’t have any children yet.
+He cannot even reflect or recall that his father, who should rightly get the lion’s share, is still alive.

 There is a single path to get to Rabiu now, and that’s through Rahama.
 Rabiu is for Rahama, and Rahama is for her family and pocket.
 He sees, but he cannot decipher.
 So everyone believes that he’s conjured.
 And that doesn’t last forever.